The Art of Illumination

 The following outline steps show the amount of detailed labor that was involved to create just one page in an illuminated manuscript:

-Any handwriting in an illuminated manuscript was done calligraphers called scribes who would make the inks and cut their quills at varies points and state edges to form the letters that made up the sentences.
+Any handwriting in an illuminated manuscript was done by calligraphers called scribes who would make the inks and cut their quills at various points and state edges to form the letters that made up the sentences.

 on my paintings.

 Silverpoint drawings of the design had to be planned out and drawn onto the parchment.
 I use a graphite pencil with a very low led base so I can either erase or sand off anything I need correcting.

 Once the Calligraphy and the drawing have been applied. it is time to add the gold leaf.
 A water gilding method was used back in history to apply the gold leaf.
 A glue called size while it is wet has to be done on a flat surface until it is almost completely dry.
 Once dry the gold leaf is applied to the area that has the size.
 It takes at least two hours before the size sets up.
 I look for a slight tackiness or a slightly sticky feel.
 I test this by using just the tip of my finger.
 Then after I have gently applied the gold I use a tool called a burnisher to further push the gold into the glue size.
 This is known by many fine artists as an archival technique which means it will last historically and maintain its brilliance.